Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/Workflows.rst

     * This assumptions is sufficient when the user is still in a phase where the exact location of (booster-)pumps is to be determined and hence limiting the sizing of pipes with pressure drop calculations would not be representative.
     * Note that EndScenarioSizingHeadLoss can be used when the user wants the pressure drop functionality.
 * Investment costs are not discounted and all assets depreciate to zero over the system lifetime.
-    * This assumption comes out of an initial development phase, but now EndScenarioDiscounted can be used to consider discount rates and depreciation preiods of assets.
+    * This assumption comes out of an initial development phase, but now EndScenarioDiscounted can be used to consider discount rates and depreciation periods of assets.
 * It is assumed that the user provides sufficient possibilities to the optimizer to match the heat demands.
     * The optimization will become significantly slower in scenarios where the demands cannot be satisfied.
 If the user cannot garuantee to have sufficient assets to fullfill the demand, it is advised to use slack (peak) sources.
 * It is assumed that the tank storage in the network can only be used for intra day buffering and hence can only be used by the optimizer for the peak day.